| ResumeNorman Allan Harris, Ph.D.

 involved in both implicit and explicit Will, introspection and the mind

+itself.
 In 1997, he generated special theoretical models for the generation of

 operating systems within consciousness and which produce phase coordinated